anymeofu/Minimal-VPS-Torrent-Manager/README.md

     *   **Actions**: Delete downloads (this also deletes the downloaded files).
 3.  **Torrents Tab**:
     *   **Create Torrent**:
         *   **Source Path**: Enter the path to the file or folder within your `downloads/` directory (e.g., `myMovie.mp4` or `downloaded_folder`).
-You can use the "Use for New Torrent" button on the Files tab to pre-fill this and the Torrent Name.
+Use the "Use for New Torrent" button on the Files tab to pre-fill this.
-        *   **Torrent Name**: A descriptive name for your torrent.
+        *   **Torrent Name**: A display name for the torrent in the app.
+This is pre-filled with the exact source name if "Use for New Torrent" is used.
+This name is also used for the `.torrent` filename you download.
+The actual name of the content *inside* the torrent will match the source file/folder name on disk.
         *   **Webseeds**: Optionally, add comma-separated URLs for webseeds.
-Click "Suggest Self as Webseed" to add a URL pointing to the file served by this app (if `Source Path` is a file).
+If the source path is a single file, click "Suggest Self as Webseed" to add a URL pointing to that file served by this app.
         *   **Trackers**: Optionally, add comma-separated tracker URLs.
 If left empty, default public trackers are used.
         *   **Private Torrent**: Check if this is a private torrent.
     *   **Existing Torrents**: View a list of created torrents.
 You can download the `.torrent` file or delete the torrent record and its file.